Every Galaxy S21 spec rumor we've heard: Battery, price, size and more

 - Rear camera: Ultra wide: 12MP; Main: 108MP, Gen 2 sensor; 3X Optical: 10MP; 10X Optical: 10MP

 The Ultra model may also come with a stylus, replacing the Galaxy Note line, according to a Reuters report.
-A December Samsung blog post also confirmed that aspects of the Note experience would be coming to other devices.
+A December Samsung blog post also confirmed that aspects of the Note experience would be coming to other devices, and the Evan Blass leak showed S Pen support for the S21 Ultra, though the stylus will allegedly be sold separately.

 More Samsung Galaxy S21 rumors: